-What are the potential risks of this test?
+What are the potential risks of Whole Exome Sequencing?

 - If a disease-causing variant is found and a specific diagnosis is made, it may not change the medical management that was previously recommended.
-There also may not be a treatment available for the disorder. - In some cases, a health care provider may recommend additional tests to better understand the results from whole genome sequencing. - Other possible risks, such as those associated with financial/insurance considerations, psychological effects, and implications for family members should be discussed with your health care provider.
+There also may not be a treatment available for the disorder. - In some cases, a health care provider may recommend additional tests to better understand the results from whole exome sequencing. - Other possible risks, such as those associated with financial/insurance considerations, psychological effects, and implications for family members should be discussed with your health care provider.

-What are the limitations of this test?
+What are the limitations of Whole Exome Sequencing?

-- This test will not establish a diagnosis for all patients. - Due to technical limitations, variants may exist in regions of the genome that cannot be analyzed. - · Certain types of variants may not be detected by this test. - Scientific understanding of the role of genes and variants in human diseases is not complete.
+- Whole exome sequencing will not establish a diagnosis for all patients who have the test. - At this time, greater than 95% of the exome can be sequenced well enough to be interpreted.
+This means that about 5% of the exome cannot be analyzed.
+If a genetic variant exists in an unanalyzed region, it would not be detected. - Because whole exome sequencing focuses on the most important regions of genes (the exons, or coding regions), variants in other areas of genes may be missed.
+Certain types of variants may not be detected by this test. - Scientific understanding of the role of genes and variants in human diseases is not complete.
 Therefore, the significance of some variants that are found may not be known.
 Patients are encouraged to contact their health care provider for updates regarding their test results, as understanding may change with time. - The laboratory's interpretation is based upon the accuracy of the clinical information and family history provided by the ordering health care provider.
 If pertinent information is not provided, this may affect whether certain variants are reported.